-- Research to show that there is a poor understanding of Coronavirus (COVID-19) and low levels of engagement with Public Health messaging - Partnership with a relevant local arts fora and other neighbourhood or community organisations who can confirm that there is a demand for the proposed activity and a lack of provision in the area.
+- Research to show that there is a low level of participation in arts activities such as yours amongst the place/people you are working with. - Partnership with a relevant local arts fora and other neighbourhood or community organisations who can confirm that there is a demand for the proposed activity and a lack of provision in the area.